Santos-Rui/Its-clocks-all-the-way-down/README.md

 <img src="Images/V2/Drivers.jpg" width="450">

-The plan was to solder every power and data cable.
-My soldering iron is shit, and while the new one doesnt come, ill settle for custom cable lenght.
+The plan was to solder every power and data cable, but soldering iron is shit and makes it way too hard, while the new one doesnt come, ill settle for custom cable lenght.
 Seems tidy enough

 All power cables done